 - Preheat the oven to 350 degrees Fahrenheit.

-- Add the blueberries, then gently stir.
+- Add 1 cup blueberries, then gently stir.

 - Transfer the batter to a 9 inch baking pan lined with parchment paper.